sampsyo/cs6120/content/blog/2019-11-13-null-pointer-guards.md

 |  mandelbrot     |  319 ms ± 5.79 ms  | 294 ms ± 2.52 ms | 298 ms ± 9.76 ms |
 |  n-body         |  327 ms ± 16.7 ms  | 733 ms ± 12.4 ms | 734 ms ± 17.8 ms |

-TODO: Discuss the evaluation results a little.
+Here we can see that in majority of cases, the baseline performs significantly better than the programs with null checks.
+To me this is a little surprising because I figured the branch predictor would always know that the null checks don't do anything except return from the null checking function.

+It is also interesting to note that the NPA didn't cause any improvement!
+This may be because not that many null pointer checks were removed, perhaps because the analysis is too conservative; this would require further investigation.
+This is a little disappointing because I spent a lot of time implementing the NPA to reduce the overhead of null checks.

 ## Hardest Parts to Get Right
-1. Talk about the learning curve to LLVM.
-The documentation is fairly good, but there's not much information overall on how to do specific things.
-So a lot of time was spent just learning how to insert certain nodes into the IR like function calls.
+One of the hardest things of this project was the learning curve of LLVM.
+The documentation is fairly good, but there's just not much information overall on how to do specific things.
+For example, I spent a lot of time just figuring out how to make a call to `printf` in the IR.
+For some reason, it wouldn't work if `printf` wasn't already used in the file being compiled.

-2. The actual null pointer analysis proved to be more difficult than I thought.
-- Can talk about interesting idea where we could have all pointers point to a special
+The other hardest thing was doing the null pointer analysis.
+It was frustrating to know that I couldn't check if a pointer aliased nullptr.
+I wasted a lot of time on an incorrect solution that looks as follows:
+> Create a global pointer that is
+> always `nullptr`, and replace all instances of `nullptr` with this global pointer.
+> Then we can use the alias analysis to check what aliases this pointer to see what
+> is potentially null at an instruction.
+However, by doing this, now all writes to
+> any pointer ends up writing to the location pointed to by the global variable,
+> which is incorrect.

+This project gives me a newfound appreciation for compilers writers.

 ## Extras
-- Link to Chandler's talk about optimizations.
-Talk a little bit about the escape function that forces variables to be kept around, and how that proved to be useful when debugging certain functions.
+When trying to debug certain programs, I found that certain variable were being optimized away, which was quite annoying.
+In searching for a way to prevent this, I found [this great talk](https://www.youtube.com/watch?v=nXaxk27zwlk) by Chandler Carruth who discusses microbenchmarking of C++ code.
+He showed two special functions that can force side effects on variables without actually emitting assembly.
+See [this](https://youtu.be/nXaxk27zwlk?t=2438) part of the talk to learn more about it.